jakujobi/AkujobiP1Shell/docs/reviews/phase2_5_review/PHASE_2_5_REVIEW.md

 ```

 **Why this is good:**
-1. ✅ Clear signal (not confused with error codes)
+1. SUCCESS Clear signal (not confused with error codes)
-2. ✅ Doesn't interfere with standard exit codes
+2. SUCCESS Doesn't interfere with standard exit codes
-3. ✅ Simple to check (`if exit_code == -1:`)
+3. SUCCESS Simple to check (`if exit_code == -1:`)
-4. ✅ Well-documented in code
+4. SUCCESS Well-documented in code

 **Score: 10/10 - Clean design**